CommandString/Router/README.md

 Note: The leading `/` at the very beginning of a route pattern is not mandatory, but is recommended.

-When multiple subpatterns are defined, the resulting __route handling parameters__ are passed into the route handling function in the order they are defined in:
+When multiple subpatterns are defined, the resulting __route handling parameters__ are passed into the route handling function in the order they are defined:

 ```php
 $router->get('/movies/(\d+)/photos/(\d+)', function($req, $res, $movieId, $photoId) {